 Rk.
 Player (Season) Total

-Ryan Sutter (1996) 53
+1 , (====) 53

 2 Travis Sandersfeld (2009) 45

 3 Arthur Jaffee (2010) 40

 4 Derrick Webb (2011) 33

 5 Ryan Sutter (1996) 31

 John Sanders (1997) 31

 Jalil Brown (2007) 31

-- He returned to the lineup in the loss at Washington after sitting out the previous week at UCLA due to an ankle sprain. - Played on 80 of 82 snaps in the loss to Arizona.
+- He had his second career interception in the fourth quarter of the team's win over California.
+Both interceptions came in wins in the opposing team's end zone and in the fourth quarter.
+He also had two third-down stops and two passes broken up in the game. - Played on 80 of 82 snaps in the loss to Arizona.
 He had four unassisted tackles, a third down stop and a pass broken up in the game. - Kenneth had his first career interception in the fourth quarter of the team's win over Central Arkansas.
 He picked the ball off in corner of the end zone on Colorado's last defensive play of the game, ending all hopes for a Central Arkansas victory. - Was an honorable mention to the 2012 All-Pac 12 Team. - Finished his freshman campaign with 58 tackles, fifth on the team overall, and third among all returning players. - Played in 642 defensive snaps last season, the most on the team.
-He is second all-time at CU for snaps played as a freshman, trailing Greg Henderson's 823 (2011). - Along with Yuri Wright, Crawley started the Sac State game last season at cornerback, marking just the sixth time that two freshmen started at the same position at the same time-the fifth time by two true freshmen-and the second time at cornerback. - Also vs. Sac State last year, fellow classmate Marques Mosley started at nickel back, marking the first time three freshmen (true or redshirt) have started in any group (secondary, linebackers, the lines, receivers, backfield) in Colorado history. - Crawley, along with Greg Henderson (2011) and Victor Scott (1980) were the only true freshmen to start a season opener at cornerback in CU history.
+He is third all-time at CU for snaps played as a freshman, trailing Greg Henderson's 823 (2011) and Addison Gillam's 704 (2013). - Along with Yuri Wright, Crawley started the Sac State game last season at cornerback, marking just the sixth time that two freshmen started at the same position at the same time-the fifth time by two true freshmen-and the second time at cornerback. - Also vs. Sac State last year, fellow classmate Marques Mosley started at nickel back, marking the first time three freshmen (true or redshirt) have started in any group (secondary, linebackers, the lines, receivers, backfield) in Colorado history. - Crawley, along with Greg Henderson (2011) and Victor Scott (1980) were the only true freshmen to start a season opener at cornerback in CU history.
 Only five other players have even started one game at cornerback as true freshmen: Deon Figures (1988), Toray Elton Davis (1994), Damen Wheeler (1996), Terrence Wheatley (2003) and Cha'pelle Brown (2006).